voxpupuli/puppet-conntrackd/README.md

 Tested with Debian, Ubuntu and RedHat-compatible distros.

-This module is designed to work with Puppet version 4.10 or newer.

 See [`metadata.json`](metadata.json) for the full list of tested operating systems and Puppet versions.